Anxiety. Do you have it? If you do, likely your kid does too. So how do you help your kid cope with their anxiety?

 Yesterday at school, my son was accidentally hit in the face by the sharp side of a water container when a friend threw it toward him.

 Blood was gushing out, but he didn’t cry.
 The nurse couldn’t reach me (my phone was on mute at the grocery store, go figure), but he didn’t get upset.
-My husband didn’t answer his phone either so the school called my friend Julie, who promptly texted me and went to pick him up.
-By the time she was on her way to the school, I got the message.
-I told her I’d meet her and Jake at my house.
+My husband didn’t answer his phone either, so the school called my friend Julie, who promptly texted me and went to pick him up.
+By the time she was on her way to the school, I had got the message.
+I told her I’d meet her and my son at my house.
 When I got home, he was in good spirits.
-In looking at the cut, it was obvious he needed stitches.
+In looking at the cut, it was apparent he needed stitches.
 We went to urgent care.
 He remained calm.

-Jake ended up with 1 deep stitch (in the fat layer due to the depth of the cut) and 5 superficial stitches on the side of his forehead.
+My son ended up with one deep stitch (in the fat layer due to the depth of the cut) and five superficial stitches on the side of his forehead.
 He was a champ the whole time and endearing to the doctor and medical assistants who took care of him.

-We rushed over before the 4pm front office closing time to grab Jake’s backpack.
+We rushed over before the 4 pm office closing time to grab his backpack.
 When we got there at 3:50, the doors were locked.